Paprikant/action-package/README.md

 # action-package

+This action builds packages from your code using [fpm](https://github.com/jordansissel/fpm)

+Your packages must be specified in a file called packages.yml in your project root.
+The fields that can be provided in packages.yaml correspond to fpm command line flags and all given values will be appended to the fpm command.

+For possible fields refer to the usage example below.

 ## usage example

-To get started quickly refer to the complete packages.yml below.
-It contains all parameters that are currently supportet.
+The example below contains all flag values that can be passed to fpm as of now

 ```yaml
 # key packages contains an array of packages to build